Do I Need Professional Plumbing Help?

 - Check the release valves near your water meter and be sure those are fully open.
 A lot of people run into that one right after they move into a new home, and a quick twist might be all you need.

 - If you’re on City Water, try calling your water department for a pressure reading.
 What you’re looking for is 45 – 55 psi.
 If you aren’t getting it, it might because of some work your water provider is doing, so make sure you ask.

 - If you’re a do-it-yourself handyman, you might try checking or adjusting your pressure reducing valve.
 This bit of equipment can be the difference between a gentle shower head and a fire hose.
 But they do go bad after about 15 or 20 years.
 Transou’s Rooter and Plumbing would be happy to check it and replace it for you if you’re not sure!

 If none of that helps you, it means you’ve probably got some blockage that will need professional attention.
 Clogs that involve water pressure are sometimes caused by minerals building up over time.
-A professional plumbing expert can clean or replace those pipes, and make sure no leaks have sprung anywhere
+An expert from plumbing and rooter service can clean or replace those pipes, and make sure no leaks have sprung anywhere.

 This one probably should be the most obvious, but it’s also the biggest.
-Even a little leak on your shower head is figurative tons of wasting water and energy!
-It’ll be cheaper, in the long run, to get a professional plumber to put a stop to that as soon as you notice it.
+Even a little leak on your shower head is figuratively wasting tons of water and energy!
+In the long run, it’ll be much cheaper to get a professional plumber to put a stop to that as soon as you notice it.
 But the bigger issue is what leaking pipes can do to your home.